wenceorg/phys52015/site/content/coursework.md

 do this for the same image reconstruction approach that we saw in the [MPI stencil exercise]({{< ref "mpi-stencil.md" >}}).

+### Task: design and implement an OpenMP parallelisation

+The expensive part of image reconstruction is running the `ReconstructFromEdges` function.
+You should design a parallelisation scheme that can parallelise the loops over `i` and `j`.
+The Gauss-Seidel iteration is inherently sequential, so you should not expect to obtain exactly the same results when running in parallel.
+You should take care that your parallelisation scheme does not suffer from data races.

+{{< details Hint >}}

+Think about which entries of the `data` array are read from for a particular iteration.
+Is there a way you can split the loops so that you can run them in parallel without data races?

+On an "even" pixel, the update only reads from "odd" pixels (and vice versa).
+Consider colouring the pixels like a chess board and then updating one colour after the other.

+TODO: Better explanation.

+{{< /details >}}

+### Writeup

+Write up a short description of your OpenMP parallelisation scheme.
+You should explain what problems arise when trying to parallelise the loops, and how you solve them.

 ## Part 2: MPI